 The lecture materials for the class examine classical and alternative forms of dramatic structure in addition to basic acting/directing theory.
 By studying a range of dramatic forms as well as a various performance theories, students are better equipped to reflect on, write about and articulate critical thinking that expands creative horizons for a student of the dramatic arts.

 59 Frederick Street is a four-story house located in the center of Edinburgh, within easy walking distance of most festival venues and sites.
-It has hosted three previous Edinburgh programs, and is comfortable for 18 students, with bedrooms for up to four students each, full kitchen, dining and living room.
+It has hosted four previous Edinburgh programs, and is comfortable for 18 students, with bedrooms for up to four students each, full kitchen, dining and living room.
 The vendor is paid via wire transfer and will request payment sometime in February of 2018.

 Students will view over 30 shows during their course of study, and participate in excursions to historical and cultural destinations in Scotland.
 Regular classes, master classes and seminars with guest artists will round out the program.

 The focus of the class is the study and experience of current global trends in theatrical practice, with an emphasis on viewing and critiquing international work.
 Students will learn the foundational elements of western drama and their history and impact on live performance from a variety of backgrounds.
 We will also examine popular theories of process and performance for the actor and director.